 When travelling with your own vehicle there is no limit on the amount of luggage you can carry in it.

-If you are travelling as a foot passenger some operators will have restrictions on the amount of luggage you can bring.
+If you are travelling as a foot passenger some operators will have restrictions on the amount of luggage you can bring, but generally if you are able to carry it you can bring it along.
 Check the operators’ website for details.

 A large number of ferries offer free Wi-Fi on board for surfing the internet, emailing and social media usage.
 On some services it’s also possible upgrade to a higher speed internet connection for a small fee.
 On more remote ferry services it is not always possible to have an internet connection.